OMDTZ/MillsMap_V1/README.md

   - View sent form
   - Delete saved form
 - In “Fill blank form”, you will find the deployed form, select and fill the information.
-- NB Please make sure you turn on location, to do so go to setting on your android then turn on LOCATION.After that fill information.
+- NB Please make sure you turn on location, to do so, go to setting on your android then turn on LOCATION.After that fill information.
 Then use the “Send finalized form” option, select all the forms and send them
 #### For more detailed information, you can visit this site https://docs.getodk.org/getting-started/